Erpix3lt/KISD-I-Robot/README.md

 ## How to run the script

-Create a new env: `python3 -m venv path/to/venv`
+Create a new env: `python3 -m venv env_i_robot`

+Activate the env: `source env_i_robot/bin/activate``

+Now we can use python and pip as usual.

-Install all dependencies: `path/to/venv/bin/pip install vPython`& `path/to/venv/bin/pip install paho-mqtt`
+Install all dependencies: `pip install vPython`& `pip install paho-mqtt`

-Run the script via: `path/to/venv/bin/python bounce-ball.py`
+Run the script via: `python3 bounce-ball.py`

+Type `exit` in the venv to exit.

 ## How to run UR3 virtual box
 - download and install https://www.oracle.com/virtualization/technologies/vm/downloads/virtualbox-downloads.html